-Elderberry juice is made from elderberries, blue-black or red berries that come from the elder tree.
-They are mostly used for making jellies and wine mixtures.
+Elderberry juice is made from elderberries – blue-black or red berries that come from the elder tree.
+They are mostly used for making jellies, wines and cordials.
 They grow in moist climates such as lakes and streams, turning from clusters of white flowers in the spring to clusters of berries in the summertime.

-- Lessens the effects of the common cold
+- Lessens the effects of the flu and common cold

 - Helps with cases of HIV/AIDS, flu, H1N1 virus, and other illnesses